-First, make sure you find a suitable place to stay in Naples on Booking.com.
-We stayed at Apartment Fabrizio and we were happy with our choice.
-The apartment is small but cozy, and it is located in a tranquil area near the Cavour metro station.
+First, find a comfortable place to stay in Naples on Booking.com.
+We booked Apartment Fabrizio and loved our choice.
+Though small, the apartment is cozy, located in a peceful area, and just a short walk from the Cavour metro station.

-Day 1 is dedicated to visiting the historic center of Naples and its hidden gems.
-These include Naples undergrounds, the historical center with the Cathedral, Spaccanapoli, Via Toledo, and the Spanish Quarters.
+Day 1 is all about exploring the historic heart of Naples and uncovering its hidden treasures.
+Visit the Naples Underground, marvel at the Cathedral, stroll through Spaccanapoli, wander along Via Toledo, and soak in the charm of the Spanish Quarters.

 Naples Underground

-The tours start at 40 meters below, through the cavities excavated into the soft tufo stones during the Greek era, which served as cisterns for water.
-Here you will have the possibility to admire some ancient, well-preserved Greek-Roman aqueducts and also learn how these tunnels served as shelter during World War II.
-The tour also includes a visit to an ancient Roman theatre.
-Booking your Naples Underground Tour in advance will guarantee your slot.
+The tour takes you 40 meters below ground, through cavities carved from soft tufo stone during the Greek era, originally used as water cisterns.
+You’ll discover ancient Greek-Roman aqueducts and learn how these tunnels served as bomb shelters during World War II.
+The visit also includes a fascinating stop at an ancient Roman theater.
+Be sure to book your Naples Underground Tour in advance to secure your spot!

 Via San Gregorio Armeno